 SAT Test Prep

 Get a leg up on taking the SAT by going over this practice test and other resources available from the College Board.
 Check out Metro Parent’s SAT prep class roundup, too!

 The best online tool?

-“One of the most overlooked online resources for college-bound students is the college’s website itself,” says Patrick O’Connor, associate dean of college counseling at Cranbrook Schools.
+“One of the most overlooked online resources for college-bound students is the college’s website itself,” says Patrick O’Connor, former associate dean of college counseling at Cranbrook Schools.